This is a re-up of a project from 2012, seemingly an eternity ago and before the dawn of instagram.

-The term has been bandied around so much of late that, like ‘fixie’ has come to mean far from the terms origins.
+The term has been bandied around so much of late that, like ‘fixie’ has come to mean far from its origins.
 The groupset chosen was Campagnolo 11s alloy throughout, with logos removed from all save the ergopower levers.
 Those pesky little Campagnolo logos are everywhere and in different font styles.
 All over the brakes, front and rear derailleurs, chainrings, headset.

 Cranking it up with CUSTOMised arms with FYXO colours.